samer27/SamIT1025/lab4/readme.md

 # Graphics

 a.
 There's a reason small images lose quality when you enlarge them.
-In other words, making an image bigger than its orginal size will cause a noticeable loss of quality.
+In other words, making an image bigger than its original size will cause a noticeable loss of quality.
 It's because they're made up of thousands - sometimes even millions - of tiny little pixels.
 The word for this type of image is raster.

 ![image](https://user-images.githubusercontent.com/90066230/137124954-d6f7a4fe-ce9b-4ead-93d5-dcfbfe5d51b3.png)